Mario5648/epidemicSimulator/README.md

 ### Simulate what an epidemic may look like with custom inputs (infection radius, infection length, number of people, etc)

 ### Overview
-This project was inspired by the SIR's Model.
+This project was inspired by the SIR's Model:
-S:Susceptible
-I:Infectious
-R:Recovered
+S:Susceptible,
+I:Infectious,
+R:Recovered.

-Susceptible - People are vulnerable to the virus Infectious - People who are currently carriers Recovered - People who have recovered from the virus(In this simulation to keep it simple people who are recovered are immune from the virus)
+Susceptible - People are vulnerable to the virus.
+Infectious - People who are currently carriers.
+Recovered - People who have recovered from the virus.(In this simulation to keep it simple people who are recovered are immune from the virus)